6.2 ICD-10-CM Structure & Conventions

 Key Takeaways

-• ICD-10-CM diagnosis codes are 3 to 7 characters, alphanumeric, with a letter first; categories are organized into chapters by body system, plus chapters S and T for injuries, poisonings, and external causes.
+• ICD-10-CM diagnosis codes are 3 to 7 alphanumeric characters that always begin with a letter; the code set is organized into 21 chapters by body system, condition type, injury (Chapter 19, S/T) and external cause (Chapter 20, V/W/X/Y).

-• Combination codes report two related conditions (or a condition with its complication) in a single code, while "code first" and "use additional code" notes tell the biller the required sequencing and companion codes.
+• Combination codes report two related conditions, or a condition with its complication or manifestation, in one code, while "code first" and "use additional code" notes mandate sequencing and companion codes.

-• Excludes1 means the two conditions can NEVER be coded together because they are mutually exclusive; Excludes2 means the excluded condition is not part of this code but CAN be reported separately if the patient has both.
+• Excludes1 means the two codes can NEVER be reported together for the same condition; Excludes2 means the excluded condition is separate and CAN be reported alongside if the patient has both.

-• The placeholder X fills empty character positions so a required 7th character lands in the correct slot; omitting it makes the code invalid.
+• The placeholder X fills empty character positions so a required 7th character lands in the seventh slot; omitting it produces an invalid code and a claim rejection.

-• Seventh-character extensions on injury codes indicate the encounter type: A = initial encounter, D = subsequent encounter, S = sequela.
+• Seventh-character extensions on injury codes show encounter type: A = initial (active treatment), D = subsequent (healing), S = sequela (late effect).

 Diagnosis Coding and Medical Necessity

-ICD-10-CM stands for International Classification of Diseases, 10th Revision, Clinical Modification.
+ICD-10-CM stands for International Classification of Diseases, 10th Revision, Clinical Modification, maintained jointly by the CDC's National Center for Health Statistics and CMS, with updates effective October 1 each year (with an additional April 1 implementation window available).
 It is the diagnosis code set that answers the payer's core question: why was the service performed?
-On the CMS-1500 / 837P claim, ICD-10-CM codes in box 21 establish medical necessity for the procedures in box 24.
-A biller who recognizes structural and convention errors in diagnosis coding can stop preventable denials.
+On the CMS-1500 / 837P claim, the diagnosis codes in Box 21 are tied to procedure lines in Box 24E by pointers, establishing medical necessity.

 Code Structure